sdncoder/sdncoder.github.io/wiki/zerotrust.md

 *  With zero trust, network location or IP address no longer conveys an implication of trust.

 #### Zero Trust Access
+*  ZTA is about knowing and controlling who and what is on your network.
+*  Role-based access.
+*